BetonQuest/BetonQuest/docs/API/Legacy-API.md

 Now you should override `getDefaultDataInstruction()` method.
 It must return the default data instruction understandable by your parser.
-For example in `tame` objective it will return the amount of mobs to tame.
+For example in `tame` objective it will return the number of mobs to tame.
 If you don't use data objects, just return an empty string (not `null`, just `""`).

 In order for your objective to use the data object you have created you need to set the `template` field to this